Protecting multimodal large language models against misleading visualizations: Results

 \subsection{Experiment 3 - Correction methods}

 Having established that MLLMs are vulnerable to misleading visualizations, we examine six correction methods designed to enhance their robustness.
 Our focus is on increasing accuracy on the misleading visualizations dataset from Experiment 1, while maintaining performance on the non-misleading dataset.
 We evaluate the impact of six correction methods using three open-weight, mid-sized MLLMs, Qwen2VL-7B, Ovis1.6-9B, and InternVL2.5-8B, all of which performed below the random baseline in Experiment 1.
+Appendix \ref{sec:additional_results_exp3} provides the detailed results.
 Statistical significance of the changes in accuracy is assessed using the two-sided McNemar test (p $\leq$ 0.05) \citep{McNemar_1947}.
 Figure \ref{fig2} shows the change in accuracy relative to Experiment 1 across the six methods: (1) inclusion of a warning message, (2) inclusion of extracted axes, (3) inclusion of the extracted table, (4) inclusion of both axes and table, (5) table-based QA, and (6) redrawing the visualization.

 \textbf{Two correction methods are effective: table-based QA and redrawing the visualization.} The most effective approach to counter misleaders is table-based QA, which yields significant improvements on misleading visualizations, ranging from 15.4 to 19.6 pp. Originally proposed as a general approach for chart understanding \citep{liu-etal-2023-deplot,liu-etal-2023-matcha}, table-based QA further shows its effectiveness for countering misleading charts.
 Its strength lies in replacing the visualization with a data table, thereby eliminating misleaders that do not transfer to the tabular format, such as \textit{inverted} and \textit{truncated axis}.
 However, this method proves less effective against misleaders that persist even when the data is presented in tabular format, such as \textit{inappropriate item order}.
-Table-based QA comes with a significant cost for two models on non-misleading visualizations, by up to 8.5 pp. This degradation is due to errors in the intermediate table extraction step, where incorrect values are introduced or relevant information is lost.
-Appendix \ref{sec:deplot} reports table-based QA performance using DePlot \citep{liu-etal-2023-deplot} and MatCha \citep{liu-etal-2023-matcha}, two methods developed specifically for table extraction.
+Table-based QA incurs a significant cost for two models on non-misleading visualizations, by up to 8.5 pp. This degradation is due to errors in the intermediate table extraction step, which introduce incorrect values or cause relevant information to be lost.
+Appendix \ref{sec:additional_results_exp3} reports table-based QA performance using DePlot \citep{liu-etal-2023-deplot} and MatCha \citep{liu-etal-2023-matcha}, two methods developed specifically for table extraction.